Predicting Water Line Failure Helps Topeka Maximize Limited CIP budget

 The City of Topeka

 The City of Topeka required a method for determining the failure risk of its water lines so a water line replacement plan could be implemented within its limited CIP budget.
-Using a machine-learning algorithm to predict pipe failures, Topeka saved $80K in annual repairs.
+Using a machine-learning algorithm to predict pipe failures, Topkeka built a water line replacement plan to systemically replace water lines.

 General Fund/Existing Public Funds